-Two independent new studies have produced some fascinating results on just exactly how our children not only learn best but most successfully as they embark on their brave new educational world.
+Two independent studies have produced some fascinating results on just exactly how our children not only learn best but most successfully as they embark on their brave new educational world.

 As a contributor to the UC-Berkeley study, Alison Gopnik, has written an excellent article summarizing these findings in, “Why Preschool Shouldn’t Be Like School; New research shows that teaching kids more and more, at ever-younger ages, may backfire.”

 If you are at this parental stage, I recommend you read it.

 I also have written a blog about my own experiences as a parent navigating the early educational waters.

 I ended with this.
 “We must encourage and develop and allow their minds [our children] to wander and wonder and explore … and create.
 For to my mind, our very future depends on it.”